Venomics: The Creation and History of Venomics Techniques

 Venom is made up of multiple proteinous components, with each component differing in its structural complexity.
 Venom can be a mixture of simplistic peptides, secondary (α-helices and β-sheets) structured proteins and tertiary structured proteins (crystalline structures).
 Furthermore, depending on the organism, there can be fundamental differences in the strategies they incorporate in their venom contents, the biggest difference being between invertebrates and vertebrates.
-For example, the majority of funnel-web spider’s venom was made up of peptides between 3-5 KDa (75%), with the remaining peptides being between 6.5-8.5 KDa in mass.
+For example, the majority of funnel-web spider's venom was made up of peptides between 3-5 KDa (75%), with the remaining peptides being between 6.5 and 8.5 KDa in mass.
 Conversely, snake venom is made up of more complex protein such as modified saliva proteins (CRISPs & kallikrein) and protein families that have had their genes recruited from other tissue groups (Acetylcholinesterase, crotasin, defensin & cystatin).
 Due to this extraordinary amount of variation in the components that make up venom, a new field was needed to identify and categorise the millions of bioactive molecules that are found within the venom.
 Therefore, by combining the methods of multiple fields such as genomics, transcriptomics, proteomics and bioinformatics, an aptly named new field emerged named venomics.

 Venomics was first established in the latter half of the 20th century as different ‘-omic’ technologies began to rise in popularity.
 However, the progression of venomics since its inception has always been reliant on and limited by the advancement of technology.
 Juan Calvete draws attention to this with explicitly when detailing the history of venomics.
-He declares that the last revolutions made in venomics research in the last decade (1989-1999) are the direct result of advancements made in proteomic-centered methods and the indirect result of more widely available and cost-effective forms of transcriptomics and bio-informatics analysis.
+He declares that the last revolutions made in venomics research in the last decade (1989–1999) are the direct result of advancements made in proteomic-centered methods and the indirect result of more widely available and cost-effective forms of transcriptomics and bio-informatics analysis.
 One of the first popular research topics of venomics was the pharmacological properties of the polypeptide toxins found in snake venom (Specifically, Elapidae and Hydrophidae) due to the neurotoxic properties and their ability to cause respiratory failure in animals.
 However, due to the lack of competent technology, less complex techniques (such dialysis to separate the venom), followed by simplistic chromatography and electrophoresis analysis, research was limited.

 Evidence of early interest in snake venom was prevalent throughout the early 20th century with one of the first big breakthroughs being in the mid-1960s.
 For example, Halbert Raudonat was one of the first researchers to fractionate Cobra (Naja nivea) venom using a sophisticated dialysis and paper chromatography techniques.
 Furthermore, Evert Karlsson and David Eaker were able to successfully purify the specific neurotoxins found in Cobra (Naja nigricollis) venom and found that those isolated polypeptides had a consistent molecular weight of around 7000.